Small-scale stellar haloes: detecting low surface brightness features in the outskirts of Milky Way dwarf satellites: Data

 To select stars with reliable photometry and astrometry in Gaia eDR3, we require that they pass the same criteria discussed in \citet[hereafter \citetalias{McVenn2020_updated}]{McVenn2020_updated}.
 Specifically, the sources must have high-quality astrometry ({\tt ruwe} $<$ 1.3), as given by \citet{lindegren2018} and \citet{lindegren2021_astrometricsolution}.
 We de-redden the photometry using the dust maps in \cite{schlegel1998} and relevant extinction coefficients (see Equation 1 of \citealt{gaia_collab_2018_HRD}).
 We then correct the parallaxes of the stellar sources by the global zero-point of $-$0.017 mas (\citealt{lindegren2021}).
 As part of the membership selection algorithm, we filter the parallaxes to only select stars in the field that are at broadly consistent distances to the dwarf (i.e., stars whose 3-$\sigma$ parallax uncertainty places them within the 3-$\sigma$ range of the dwarf, inferred from the distance modulus).

-Following \citetalias{McVenn2020}, we do not \textit{require} stellar radial velocities (RVs) to identify members.
+Following \citetalias{McVenn2020} and \citetalias{McVenn2020_updated}, we do not \textit{require} stellar radial velocities (RVs) to identify members.
 However, we later use these data to validate the method and estimate contamination fractions (Section \ref{sect:RV_purity}) when RVs are available.
 The radial velocities used in this work are from:

-\begin{enumerate} \item SDSS APOGEE DR17 (\citealt{APOGEE_majewski}; \citealt{APOGEE_DR17_abdurrouf2022}).
+\begin{enumerate} \item the APOGEE Survey (\citealt{APOGEE_majewski}) using the 17th data release of the Sloan Digital Sky Survey (SDSS; \citealt{blanton2017, APOGEE_DR17_abdurrouf2022}).
+The APOGEE instruments \citep{wilson2019} are located on the 2.5-m SDSS and 2.5-m DuPont telescopes \citep{bowen_vaughan1973, gunn2006} providing a dual-hemisphere coverage of Milky Way dwarf galaxies, whose targeting is described in \cite{zasowski2013, zasowski2017}, \cite{beaton2021}, and \cite{santana2021}.
+In this work we use the radial velocities from the APOGEE survey which are measured as described in \citet{nidever2015} and Holtzman et al. (in prep).
 These exist for a limited subset of the dwarfs.
-The number of APOGEE stars within the Gaia field of each dwarf are reported in the fourth column of Table \ref{tab:dSphs_all}; \item a compilation of surveys targeting individual dwarf galaxies.
-The number of stars per Gaia field from these surveys are reported in the fifth column of Table \ref{tab:dSphs_all}. \end{enumerate}
+The number of APOGEE stars within the Gaia field of each dwarf are reported in the sixth column of Table \ref{tab:dSphs_all}; \item a compilation of surveys targeting individual dwarf galaxies.
+The number of stars per Gaia field from these surveys are reported in the seventh column of Table \ref{tab:dSphs_all}. \end{enumerate}

 In practice, for stars with more than one RV measurement, we take the weighted mean and weighted standard deviation of the multiple RV measurements.